Star Wars: Ahsoka: Guests

-The second season was confirmed in January 2024.
-It consists of eight episodes, all written by Dave Filoni.
-Bryce Dallas Howard directed two episodes, with Filoni, Getzinger, and Anders Engström also directing.

 Production

 Development

 Disney CEO Bob Iger said in February 2020 that spin-offs of the live-action Star Wars series The Mandalorian (2019–2023) were being considered, and there was potential to add characters to the series to then give them their own series.
 A month later, Rosario Dawson was cast as Ahsoka Tano for the second season of The Mandalorian, appearing in "Chapter 13: The Jedi" which was written and directed by executive producer Dave Filoni.
 Filoni co-created Ahsoka with Star Wars creator George Lucas for the animated series Star Wars: The Clone Wars (2008–2020), and later included her in his follow-up animated series Star Wars Rebels (2014–2018).

 In December 2020, Lucasfilm announced several spin-off series from The Mandalorian including The Book of Boba Fett (2021) and Ahsoka, also known as Star Wars: Ahsoka.
-The new series were set in the same trimeframe as The Mandalorian—during the 30 years between the films Return of the Jedi (1983) and Star Wars: The Force Awakens (2015)—and were planned to culminate in a "climactic story event".
+The new series were set in the same timeframe as The Mandalorian—during the 30 years between the films Return of the Jedi (1983) and Star Wars: The Force Awakens (2015)—and were planned to culminate in a "climactic story event".
 Filoni indicated that this would involve a conflict with the remnants of the Galactic Empire which Ahsoka helps build towards.
 The series were being concurrently developed by The Mandalorian creator Jon Favreau and Filoni, with Filoni creating, writing, and serving as lead producer and showrunner on Ahsoka.
 Lucasfilm's Kathleen Kennedy, Carrie Beck, and Colin Wilson were also set as executive producers on the series.

 Ahsoka was initially reported to be a miniseries, but Disney was not listing it as such by February 2023.
 That April, when the series was revealed to have eight episodes, Filoni was announced to be making a film that would serve as a culmination of the interconnected stories of The Mandalorian and its spin-offs.
 In November, Filoni revealed that he was now chief creative officer at Lucasfilm and would be directly involved in the planning of future films and series.
 He was considering a second season of the series at that point, and Lucasfilm officially announced that Filoni was developing the season in January 2024, to be made before his planned film.